heeyeon-im-ubc/imm-lab/images/_members/M-Aziz.md

   email: aziz082@student.ubc.ca
 ---

-Melissa graduated from her degree in Cognitive Systems (COGS) at UBC in 2023.
-She has been a research assistant at the Opthalmology Lab in BC Children's Hospital since 2021.
+Melissa graduated from UBC in 2023 with a degree in Cognitive Systems (COGS).
+She was a research assistant at the Opthalmology Lab in BC Children's Hospital from 2021 to 2023.